Background pattern

 • if you have ever had a stroke,

-• if you are taking any of the following medications used to treat high blood pressure:
+• if you are taking any of the following medicines used to treat high blood pressure:

-Your doctor may need to monitor your kidney function, blood pressure, and blood electrolyte levels (such as potassium) at regular intervals.
+Your doctor may check your kidney function, blood pressure, and blood electrolyte levels (such as potassium) at regular intervals.

-See also the information under the heading “Do not take Candesartán Sandoz”.
+See also the information under the heading “Do not take Candesartan Sandoz”.

 Children and adolescents

-Other medications and Candesartán Sandoz
+Other medicines and Candesartan Sandoz

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-• heparin (medication to increase blood fluidity),
+• heparin (medicine to increase blood fluidity),

-• diuretics (medications to promote urine elimination),
+• diuretics (medicines to promote urine elimination),

-• if you are taking an ACE inhibitor or aliskirén (see also the information under the headings “Do not take Candesartán Sandoz” and “Warnings and precautions”),
+• if you are taking an ACE inhibitor or aliskiren (see also the information under the headings “Do not take Candesartan Sandoz” and “Warnings and precautions”),

-Taking Candesartán Sandoz with food, drinks, and alcohol
+Taking Candesartan Sandoz with food, drinks, and alcohol

-• You can take candesartán with or without food.
+• You can take candesartan with or without food.

 Pregnancy and breastfeeding